 In addition, they choose noise-cancelling headphones that block out all the sound around them, but also enclose the volume of what they are listening to into their ear canals, making it louder and increasing the force against the eardrums.

 At this rate, the hearing may be a thing of the past for far too many people.

-5 of The Best Headphones for Kids – Reviewed For 2019
+5 of The Best Kids Headphones – Reviewed For 2019

-are you in search for a reliable headphone for your child?
+are you in search of the best wireless headphones for kids?
 Perhaps for children under 12,11,10,9?
 We have done the legwork for you!
-And bringing you the top products that is safe and affordable that you and your children can enjoy!
+And bringing you the top products that are safe and affordable that you and your children can enjoy!

 Puro Sound Labs BT2200

 Puro Sound Labs BT2200 is wireless capable and comes in purple, blue, pink, and black.
 It has a very long playing time of 18 hours, more than most wireless headphones.

 The Puro Sound Labs IEM-200 earphones come in two colors, black and red.
 The lack of variation and awkward design is a drawback, but the excellent audio quality and 85db volume limiter is a significant upside.

 The LilGadgets Untangled Pro wireless headphones come in four color options.
 Has very comfortable padding on the earcups and headband thanks to their SoftTouch technology.
 The volume limit is 93db.

 The JBL JR300BT is an on-ear, wireless headphones with 85db audio output limit and 12 hours of battery life.
 Available colors in pink, blue/orange, and aqua/orange with a stickers pack included.